otherJL0/resume/main.typ

 - Created reusable Terraform module to quickly deploy Kubernetes development namespaces and namespaced AWS RDS instances, reducing friction for experimental environments
 - Developed a workflow to map AWS secrets to Kubernetes Secrets Operator for each namespace, reducing the number of config files for each service from one-per-namespace to one
 - Enhanced CI/CD pipeline by implementing granular Github Action deployment targets, enabling users to interactively deploy select services to select environments
-- Led successful cross-organizational microservices migration
+- Led successful cross-organizational migration 7 Flask microservices, AWS Secrets manager, and Kubernetes manifests and implemented secure public authentication endpoints in Flask for secure cross-organizational access
-  - Forked and restructured configuration, secret management, and Istio gateway configuration for 7 Flask microservices
+  // - Forked and restructured configuration, secret management, and Istio gateway configuration for 7 Flask microservices
-  - Implemented secure public authentication endpoints using Flask for secure cross-organizational access
+  // - Implemented secure public authentication endpoints using Flask for secure cross-organizational access

-#work(
+// #work(
-  title: "Application Developer",
+//   title: "Application Developer",
-  location: "Remote",
+//   location: "Remote",
-  company: "Gridunity",
+//   company: "Gridunity",
-  dates: dates-helper(start-date: "Apr 2021", end-date: "Feb 2022"),
+//   dates: dates-helper(start-date: "Apr 2021", end-date: "Feb 2022"),
-)
+// )
-- Developed a proof-of-concept Python command line tool using Playwright, Typer-cli, and PyGit to facilitate the migration of code from one site to another in the absence of a version control system
+// - Developed a proof-of-concept Python command line tool using Playwright, Typer-cli, and PyGit to facilitate the migration of code from one site to another in the absence of a version control system
-- Developed a proof-of-concept Python library to update main site components using Pydantic and SQLModel for an enjoyable developer experience through extensive use of type hinting
+// - Developed a proof-of-concept Python library to update main site components using Pydantic and SQLModel for an enjoyable developer experience through extensive use of type hinting
 // - Developed a proof-of-concept Python cli tool to generate JSON fields from dataclasses for quick through extensive use of type hinting
 // - Reduced the time-to-build for local developer environments by streamlining the initial Bash script launching the Docker-compose environment